 Note: I explored this topic on a deeper level in my latest guide:

 These patterns, such as publish/subscribe, request/reply, one-way notification and multi-request/single-response have been a staple of enterprise architecture for many years, and they are ideal for microservices since they are inherently distributed.
-To prove this point, lets look at how you might solve a real-world problem.
+To prove this point, lets look at problem.

 The problem I have chosen to solve is near and dear to my heart (as I hope it is to yours!).
 Imagine you’re at a party where the supply of beer has begun to dwindle?
 Wouldn’t it be awesome if someone would magically appear and restock the supply?
 Well, let me present to you the Solace Beer Online Store, which I’ll call Sol-Beer.
 It makes this dream come true by combining the convenience of an e-commerce platform with a rapid delivery platform.
 Not only does this use case solve a real-world problem, it proves out many of the common challenges developers face encountered when creating a microservices architecture.
 Without further ado, lets jump in!